crowsi-foss/crowsi-platform/README.md

 helm install --set cacrt=base64string --set dnsName=DNSAddressOfYourEndpoint --set mail=YourMail crowsi ./helm/crowsi
 ```

+You can control the HTTP response code and message returned by the default API decoy using Helm values:

+- `DefaultAPIResponseCode`: (optional) Set the HTTP status code to return (e.g., 200, 404).
+Must be an integer between 100 and 599.
+Defaults to 200 if not set or invalid.
+- `DefaultAPIResponseMessage`: (optional) Set the response message body.
+Defaults to "success" if not set.

+If both are unset, the default response is 200 with message "success".

 # how to gain insights
 Purpose of crowsi is to bind resources of attackers, interacting with valuable edge-device assets and create valuable insights by intensive logging.